Understanding Anorexia Nervosa

-- Stomach cramps, and other gastrointestinal complaints (constipation, acid reflux, etc.)
+- Stomach cramps, nausea, and other gastrointestinal complaints (constipation, acid reflux, etc.)

 - Trouble sleeping

-- Irregular periods or no period (only having a period while on birth control; a false period)
+- For those who can menstruate, irregular periods or no period (including only having a period while on birth control, as it is a “false” period)

 - Dental problems, such as discoloration, enamel erosion, cavities, and tooth sensitivity